cfengjin/spring-and-autumn/insertion-sort.md

 # Insertion Sort

-Insertion sort sorts a list of items from beginning to end by **inserting** the next unsorted item into the correct spot among the already sorted items.
+Insertion sort sorts a list of items from beginning to end by taking the next unsorted item in the list and **inserting** it into the correct spot among the items already sorted.

 <br />